Burberry's rebound stalls after disruption in China - NewsBreak

 Burberry's rebound stalls after disruption in China

-LONDON (Reuters) - Burberry’s sales flatlined in the second quarter due to bad weather and COVID-19 travel restrictions in China, taking the shine off the fashion brand’s better than expected profit.
+LONDON, Nov 11 (Reuters) - Burberry's (BRBY.L) sales flatlined in the second quarter due to bad weather and COVID-19 travel restrictions in China, taking the shine off the fashion brand's better than expected profit.

 Shares in the company fell as much as 10% in early Thursday trading, giving up the gains they have made since mid-October after it reported flat like-for-like second-quarter store sales compared to two years ago, before the pandemic struck.